 In 2022, Fashion students were joined by two high profile industry professionals: John McClean, Creative Director of Abercrombie and Fitch, and Alec Maxwell, Digital Creative Director at British Vogue.
 John, who started his fashion career here in the North East, delivered a talk over Microsoft Teams from his home in Hollywood, California.
 Alec, who is also founder of the acclaimed digital platform KLOSS FILMS, joined student on campus for a workshop and lecture, advising how to set up a fashion video shoot, and how to stand out from the crowd in the competitive world of fashion.
 Read more about Alec's visit.

 3. Join a close-knit community

 Both courses are made up of small class sizes, meaning you’ll get far more one-to-one support from tutors than you might do elsewhere.
 Staff are always on hand to offer guidance, develop your skills and bring out the best in your creativity and talent.
 Our students agree – BA (Hons) Fashion Journalism has 100% Overall Satisfaction according to the National Student Survey 2021.

-This nurturing environment is also the perfect place to develop strong friendships; as BA (Hons) Fashion Journalism student, Caitlyn McAdam, says, “I cannot begin to describe how much I love the girls on my course, they are some of the nicest girls I have ever met!”.
+This nurturing environment is also the perfect place to develop strong friendships; as BA (Hons) Fashion Journalism graduate, Caitlyn McAdam, says, “I cannot begin to describe how much I love the girls on my course, they are some of the nicest girls I have ever met!”.
 You can hear more from Caitlyn through her university experience video.